EYES™ — Engage Your Eyes for Sea Life

 Guided Nature Walks

-EYES offers community wildlife monitoring walks where participants learn how to observe and report coastal wildlife and environmental hazards.
+EYES offers community wildlife observation walks where participants learn how to observe and report coastal wildlife and environmental conditions.
 Participants document debris, entanglement risks, tar, and wildlife concerns using safe-distance practices.
-Sign up HERE.

 Educational Materials

-EYES provides online, non-downloadable educational materials covering wildlife conservation, coastal ecology, and safe community-science protocols.
+EYES provides online, non-downloadable educational materials covering wildlife conservation, coastal ecology, and safe community-science practices.
 Additional learning materials are distributed during workshops and nature walks.

 Program Activities

-• Observe and document coastal hazards—such as fishing lines, debris, and tar—using photos and location notes.
-Reports follow our EYES protocol.
+Observe and document coastal conditions— marine debris—using photos and location notes.
+Reports follow EYES program guidelines.

-• Monthly summaries of wildlife observations and hazard hot spots shared with partners and community members.
+Periodic summaries of wildlife observations and environmental conditions are shared with partners and community members.

 Where We Focus